Learn more about important best practices in online course design and delivery.

 For additional ideas, check out our division-specific sample online learning activities or join department discussions about regular and effective contact in our DVC@4CD Distance Ed Community.

 Online instructors need to be aware of FERPA (Family Educational Rights and Privacy Act) concerns in online courses, particularly around combined sections and Zoom.
 Get familiar with FERPA in the DVC FERPA Quick Guide or FERPA Basics video:

 All online classes offered within the California Community Colleges have a common entry point through the learning management system Canvas.
 Even faculty who supplement their instruction through third-party resources must have students authenticate through Canvas.
-To learn more about tools to help ensure academic integrity, like plagiarism detection software and secure online exam proctoring, visit Canvas Workshops and/or Online Teaching Tools.

 If you leverage open educational resources over paid publisher content, make sure students know by getting your course badged with the ZTC (Zero Textbook Cost) symbol in the online searchable schedule.
 ZTC means there are no textbook or digital material costs for students.
 (However, other costs for physical materials such as a calculator, lab, or art supplies may be required.)
 To get your class badged, follow the instructions in Get Your ZTC Badge.

 In Sring 2019, DVC's Academic Senate approved the use of the CVC-OEI Course Design Rubric as a guide for our local best practices in online teaching.
 Would you like to participate in a peer mentorship program to align your online course to the rubric?
 Watch for news about participating in DVC's Peer Online Mentorship Program (POMP) or email Anne Kingsley at firstname.lastname@example.org.